List of 7th Heaven characters: The Camden family

-The Camdens are made up of Eric and Annie and their seven children: Matt, Mary, Lucy, Simon, Ruthie, Sam, and David.
+The Camden Family is made up of Eric and Annie and their seven children: Matt, Mary, Lucy, Simon, Ruthie, Sam, and David.

 Eric Camden

 Rev. Eric Camden (played by Stephen Collins) was raised in Binghamton, New York by his parents, Colonel John Camden and Ruth Lynch.
 Based on the episode "Halloween" (season 1), it appears that Eric was born in 1954 (which would make him 42 years old at the time).
 According to the episode "One Hundred" (season 5), his birthday is in January.
 Eric attended college for five years and graduated from Cobell Seminary.
 Shortly thereafter, he married and began a family with Annie Jackson.
 He has one sister, Julie Camden-Hastings, who ends up marrying the doctor that delivered Eric and Annie's oldest (Matt), as well as the youngest (Sam and David) children.
-After his heart-bypass operation, he decides to leave the ministry and even stop attending church.
+After his heart-bypass operation, Eric decides to leave the ministry and even stop attending church.
 He renews his faith and returns to church in time to marry Kevin and Lucy (near the end of season 7).
 He had three cardiac episodes in seasons 4, 7 and 11 and survived.